shay-te/core-lib/website/docs/crud.md

         self._db = db
         self._rule_validator = rule_validator
 ```
-`db_entity` is the database class or object to be passed for initialization.
+`db_entity` the database class or object to be passed for initialization.

-`db` is the `SqlAlchemyDataHandlerRegistry` instance used to connect to the database.
+`db` instance of the `SqlAlchemyDataHandlerRegistry` used to connect to the database.

-`rule_validator` rules must be created with `RuleValidator` and passed.
+`rule_validator` rules must be created with `RuleValidator` and used to validate data passed to the `create()` and `update()`.

 #### Functions provided by `CRUD`

-- `get()` is overridden by other CRUD classes for implementing the function as per their needs.
+- `get(id: int)` an abstract method to be implemented with `DataAccess` subclasses

-- `delete()` is overridden by other CRUD classes for implementing the function as per their needs.
+- `delete(id: int)` an abstract method to be implemented with `DataAccess` subclasses.

-- `create()` is used to add a new entry to the database, this function takes a `dict` with the data to be added to the database.
+- `create(data: dict)` is used to add a new entry into the database, this function takes a `dict` with the data to be added to the database.
 ```python
 def create(self, data: dict):
 ```
 `data` is type `dict`, key-values pair where key is the column name and value is the entry to be added to the column.

-- `update()` is used to update a column in database, This function takes a `dict` that contains the data to be updated
+- `update(id: int, data: dict)` is used to update a column in database, This function takes a `dict` that contains the data to be updated
 as well as the `id` of the column that needs to be updated.
 ```python
 def update(self, id: int, data: dict):